 The first Korean materials to arrive at the Bodleian were a group of books from the New Testament translated in the 1880s into the native Korean script, han’gŭl, by John Ross.
 Many of the other rare and important Korean books and manuscripts were donated to the Library by Bishop Trollope, who first went to Korea in 1890, less than ten years after Korea was opened to the West.
 The donation included two manuscripts, one of which is a painted representation of the funeral of Queen Dowager Chô in 1890 (Yŏngjo kukchang palin panch’ado), and a small number of eighteenth and nineteenth century printed Korean texts given in 1927.

 In 2012, the Bodleian Library was offered the project “Window on Korea” by the National Library of Korea.
 The project provided the Bodleian Libraries with up to 4000 volumes in the first year (2012) and 200 volumes annually until 2017.
-In addition, the National Library of Korea also provided funding to help create a Korean library with an audio-visual room within Oxford’s Oriental Institute Library.
+In addition, the National Library of Korea also provided funding to help create a Korean library with an audio-visual room within the library at the Faculty of Asian and Middle Eastern Studies.

 Collaborations with Korean institutions